MicrosoftDocs/sql-docs/docs/sql-server/sql-server-help-installation.md

 ## How to download and configure offline content

-You can view the SQL Server help content by using the **HELP** menu in the latest version of Help Viewer in [SQL Server Management Studio (SSMS)](../ssms/download-sql-server-management-studio-ssms.md).
+You can view SQL Server help content using the **HELP** menu in the latest version of Help Viewer from [SQL Server Management Studio (SSMS)](../ssms/download-sql-server-management-studio-ssms.md).

 Below are steps on how to load offline content for different versions of SQL Server.